 Prepares students for practical applications in art therapy.
 Students must pass a "Gateway" before moving on to an internship.

-Examines art therapy techniques with children, adolescents, families,and geriatric populations.
+Examines developmental patterns through the life span and skill development in art therapy and counseling with children, adolescents, families and geriatric populations.

 Examines the use of art therapy approaches for personal and spiritual renewal.